PCOS Root Causes: Functional Testing & Hormone Balance

 Key Insights

-• Insulin resistance and inflammation play central roles.
+• Insulin resistance and chronic low-grade inflammation play central roles in driving PCOS symptoms

-• Functional testing can support personalised care when used appropriately.
+• Functional testing such as DUTCH hormone panels can support personalised care when used appropriately

-• Long-term management focuses on metabolic and hormonal resilience.
+• Long-term management focuses on metabolic and hormonal resilience through nutrition, lifestyle, and targeted support

 References